Home Warranty Plans Comparison 2026: Systems, Appliances & Full Coverage

 • Built-in microwaves

 If your home systems were recently replaced or are still under builder warranty, an appliances-only plan offers targeted protection.
-These plans average about $62/month in 2026, slightly higher than systems-only because of the variety of items they cover.
+These plans average $30 to $62 per month in 2026, with most national providers falling in the $50 to $60 band due to the variety of items they cover.

 Comprehensive (Combo) Plans

 Comprehensive plans bundle both systems and appliances under one policy and often include extras like ceiling fans, exhaust fans, garage door openers, and doorbells.
 This is the most popular option for homeowners who want broad protection without managing multiple contracts.
-National averages put comprehensive plans around $87/month in 2026.
+Forbes Home's 2026 research places comprehensive plans around $73 per month on average, with basic plans closer to $40, and national averages put comprehensive plans between $50 and $87 per month depending on provider and location.

 Pros